 - Sleep hygiene and stress management practices

-The goal is to build these habits while appetite suppression makes them easier to establish.
-By the time you’re tapering off medication, these behaviors should be automatic.
+The goal is to build these habits while appetite suppression makes them easier to establish, so that by the tapering stage the behaviors are more automatic.

 3. Maintenance Monitoring

-Your physician doesn’t discharge you the day your prescription ends.
-GLP3 offers post-treatment check-ins to monitor your weight trend, hormonal markers, and overall health.
-If early signs of significant regain appear, your physician can intervene — whether that means adjusting your maintenance plan or restarting a lower dose of medication.
+A thorough provider doesn’t simply stop contact the day a prescription ends.
+Many offer post-treatment check-ins to monitor weight trend, markers, and overall health.
+If early signs of significant regain appear, the provider can intervene — adjusting the maintenance plan or restarting a lower dose.

 4. Medication Re-initiation When Needed

 There’s no shame in restarting medication.
-Obesity is a chronic condition, and many medical professionals now recommend long-term or intermittent GLP-1 therapy — similar to how blood pressure medication is managed.
-If your physician determines that continued or cyclical medication is clinically appropriate, that’s a valid treatment strategy.
+Obesity is a chronic condition, and many clinicians now consider long-term or intermittent GLP-1 therapy — similar to how blood pressure medication is managed.
+If a licensed provider determines continued or cyclical medication is clinically appropriate, that is a valid strategy.

 Who Keeps the Weight Off Best?